CIS-Team/DataScience-Squad/README.md

 ***

-## ...MORE yet to come in this section..
+## ...More yet to come in this section..

 ***